Co-op Mosaic

 The Co-op Mosaic is a mural in Kingston upon Hull, England, designed by the artist Alan Boyson.
-Commissioned by the Hull and East Riding Co-operative Society for the exterior of the end of their new store, the mural is sited at the intersection where Jameson Street meets King Edward Street, now a mainly pedestrianised area created for the City of Culture 2017.
+Commissioned by the Hull and East Riding Co-operative Society for the exterior of the end of their new store, the mural is sited at the junction of Jameson Street and King Edward Street, now a mainly pedestrianised area created for the City of Culture 2017.
 The building was erected by 1963.
 Depicting three stylised trawlers, it commemorates Hull's fishing fleet.

-The mural is made from 4,224 panels, each 1 ft square and each containing 225 Tesserae - cubes of Italian glass - using 1,061,775 in all.
+The mural is made from 4,224 panels, each 1 ft square and each containing 225 tesserae – cubes of Italian glass – using 1,061,775 in all.
 The panels are fixed to a 66 by 64 ft curved concrete screen attached to the wall.

-The mural was built to Boyson's design by Richards Tiles Ltd, subsequently part of Johnsons Tiles Ltd.
+The mural was manufactured to Boyson's design by Richards Tiles Ltd, subsequently part of Johnsons Tiles Ltd. It was constructed by A. Andrews & Sons Marbles and Tiles.